When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Multistart next ascent hillclimbing and its analysis

-Similarly to the previous case, let $X_{ms-nahc-all}(L,n)$ be a random variable denoting the number of fitness evaluations needed by MS-NAHC to find the top of all peaks on an $n$-peak problem instance of length $L$.
+We are now ready to state the running time of MS-NAHC.
+Let $X_{\text{MS-NAHC}}(m,n)$ be a random variable denoting the number of fitness evaluations needed by MS-NAHC to find all peaks on an $m$ equal-height peak instance with bitstrings of length $n$.